-When you need an eye care specialist, who you gonna call?
-Here’s your CliffsNotes guide to the three O’s: opticians, optometrists, and ophthalmologists.
+When you need an eye care specialist, who should you call?
+Here’s your guide to the three O’s: opticians, optometrists, and ophthalmologists.

 At America’s Best Contacts & Eyeglasses, we’re incredibly proud of our network of skilled and experienced eye care professionals, including opticians, optometrists, and ophthalmologists.
 But please don’t ask them to deliver your baby.

 “I’ve been asked if I’m an obstetrician!” laughs optometrist Laurie Lesser, O.D.

 Most people have no idea what the difference between an ophthalmologist, optometrist, and optician actually is.
 In fact, it is one of the most-searched eye-health-related questions on Google.

 Each eye care specialist plays a vital role in your vision care, says Dr. Lesser.
 Consider this your CliffsNotes guide to the three O’s.